Sevappi

 Sevappi is a 2024 Indian Tamil-language drama written and directed by M S Raaja.
 The film was produced by Rajeshwar Kalisamy and Prasanna Balachandran under the banner of Erumugal Network.
-The film stars Rishikanth and Poornima Ravi in the lead roles with Shravan Athvethan, Dilli, Sebastin Antony, Rajamani, Thanesh Venkat, Thirunavukkarasu and Mimmο in the supporting roles.
+The film stars Shravan Athvethan, Poornima Ravi and Rishikanth in the lead roles with Dilli, Sebastin Antony, Rajamani, Thanesh Venkat, Thirunavukkarasu and Mimmο in the supporting roles.
 A. Praveen Kumar composed the music of the film.
 Manoharan M handled the cinematography and Vachu Lakshmin edited the film.

 The film was premiered on streaming service Aha Tamil on 12 January 2024.